Patrick has had many poems published in such venues as YOUNG AMERICAN

 Italy framed the experiences about which he often writes and his next

-anthology will include many poems from annual time spent in Sicily.
+anthology will include poems from annual time spent in Sicily.

-Patrick has also illustrated his newest book of poems, HOUSE OF THE
+Patrick has also illustrated his prior book of poems, HOUSE OF THE

-MUSE: Poems from the British Museum, newly published in the summer of
+MUSE: Poems from the British Museum, published in the summer of

 He has also adapted an